 You’ll need to pay a fee to the seller.
 The fee is 0.25% of the agreed purchase price.

 If an offer you make is accepted, and you don’t cancel it within this cooling-off period, you’re locked into the contract.
+The three-day cooling-off period runs at the same time as any subject clauses.

 Buying a home is a major expense and a complicated process.
 A good lawyer or notary public will walk you through.
 They’ll make sure you understand the paperwork.
 They’ll make sure things are done on time.
+Using a lawyer or notary (and requiring the seller to use one) can also help protect you from real estate fraud.

 Cost of hiring a lawyer or notary

-You can expect to pay about $900 to $1,500 for a lawyer or notary for help with buying a home.
+You can expect to pay about $1,000 to $1,500 for a lawyer or notary for help with buying a home.

 Step-by-step guide to buying a home

-helping you clarify the type of home you need and can afford
+they can help you clarify the type of home you need and can afford

-helping you make a written offer to purchase
+they can help you make a written offer to purchase

-explaining the steps to complete the purchase
+they can explain the steps and paperwork to complete the purchase

 If you decide to look for a home on your own, good places to start looking are local newspapers and the internet.
 Online listing websites include REW, Realtor.ca and Realtylink.